Small Farm Unit

 CEFS’ Small Farm Unit (SFU) brings together the resources of North Carolina Agricultural and Technical State University, North Carolina State University, the North Carolina Department of Agriculture & Consumer Services and other community partners to deliver research and demonstration of sustainable production and marketing practices to diverse audiences.

-The CEFS SFU works in partnership with a network of farmers, educators, students and other community members to develop and support a healthy, viable, community-based food system in Wayne County and beyond.
+The CEFS SFU works in partnership with a network of farmers, researchers, educators, students and other community members to develop and support a healthy, viable, community-based food system in Wayne County and beyond.

 Small Farm Unit Structure